0x70b1a5/lugso/091_auxiliary-verbs.md

 `finish can DET.PROX-ACC 1SG. consume knowledge can blood-ACC deity-PL-GEN thought-PL-GEN 1SG.`

 _I can do this.
-I can learn lugso._
+I can learn the blood of the thoughts of the gods._

 ### Questions